gladly-team/next-firebase-auth/README.md

 # next-firebase-auth
 Simple Firebase authentication for all Next.js rendering strategies

+🌍 Support for all Next.js rendering strategies

+🔒 Signed, secure, http-only cookies by default

+🆔 Server-side access to the Firebase user ID token

+↩️ Built-in support for redirecting based on the user’s auth status

 ## Demo
 [See a live demo](https://nfa-example.vercel.app/) of the [example app](https://github.com/gladly-team/next-firebase-auth/tree/main/example).